Selected Education Definitions

 - SUNSET ACT

-for legislative review, termination and renewal of agency life.
-It
+Provides procedures for legislative review, termination and renewal of agency life.

 - SUPPLEMENTAL APPROPRIATION

-of a bill.
-The governor has 20 days after a session ends in which to
+The governor's rejection of a bill.
+The governor has 20 days after a session ends

-earlier within three days.
+three days.
 The governor's veto power is governed by Article 4, Section 22 of the

 Article 4, Section 22 of the constitution of New Mexico.